swcarpentry/shell-novice/_episodes/04-pipefilter.md

 {: .output}

 We can now send the content of `lengths.txt` to the screen using `cat lengths.txt`.
-`cat` stands for "concatenate": it prints the contents of files one after another.
+`cat` stands for "concatenate", which basically means to combine two things together into a single list.

+For each argument that is given to `cat`, it will send the contents of each file, in the same order as the arguments, to standard output i.e. the screen.

-There's only one file in this case, so `cat` just shows us what it contains:
+With only a single argument, as in this case, `cat` just shows us what the file contains:

 ~~~
 $ cat lengths.txt